 Cloud – we hear this term too often.
 The upsurge of cloud computing has caused a major shift in the technological use of our daily lives.
 Experts predict that 83% of the Enterprise Industries will be shifting on the cloud by 2020.
-66% of IT people claim that security factor is always on their minds.
+66% of IT people claim that the security factor is always on their minds.
 Machine Learning and Artificial Intelligence are going to be the leading catalyst to increase cloud computing adoption by 2020.
 With these statistics, it is quite clear that people are trusting cloud computing more than ever and the numbers are going to rise every year.
 We are here to discuss cloud technology from birth until now and what is its future scope.
-Let’s begin.
+Let's begin.

 A basic definition of cloud computing is the ability to store and access the data on the internet instead of the physical storage of your personal device.
-In a broader aspect, the IT services like the infrastructure, software, security, storage, disaster recovery etc. can be deployed to the clients instead of a physical infrastructure.
+In a broader aspect, the IT services like the infrastructure, software, security, storage, disaster recovery etc. can be deployed to the clients instead of physical infrastructure.

 With the latest techniques coming over, we have got up to the point where anything can be delivered as a service.
 Many of the applications and software we use today are either already on or can be the cloud, some free and some paid.

 Services of Cloud Computing

 There exists a broad spectrum of cloud computing services but the main three will be mentioned here because they form the foundation for all other “as a service” types.
 Several things come under service and these models differ on the basis of the things managed by the vendor and the user.
 The factors are Application, Data, Runtime, Middleware, O.S., Virtualization, Servers, Storage, and Networking.
 So, check these three main types on the basis of the above factors –

 Software as a Service (SaaS)